Linktoyinka/Assignments/login page/readme.md

 ## 🚀 About Week 3 Second Project
-Week 3 second project from by Zuri designed by me is a project consisting of three task
+Week 3 second project from by Zuri designed by me is a project consisting of three task.

 - Login page
 - Sign up/Registration page